A Saint Who Levels Up Through Necromancy

 “So this is why you can’t keep zombies around for long, huh.”

-Clean was a common spell that used mana to clean garments.
-Naturally, you’d need help from a Magic-line Hunter.
+Clean was a common spell that used mana to clean garments, which naturally meant enlisting a Magic-line Hunter.

 — In that case, I’d also like to…